 The Art of Writing

-The Art of Writing is a series of weeklong creative writing day camps for youth (ages 11 to 13) and teens (ages 14+) instructed by professionally published authors who are valued participants in the Writers in the Schools (WITS) program and who have in-depth experience working with youth and teens.
+The Art of Writing is a series of creative writing day camps for youth (up to age 13) and teens (ages 14 and over) instructed by professionally published authors who are valued participants in the Writers in the Schools (WITS) program and who have in-depth experience working with youth and teens.

 (June 16 to July 7 | 10:00am to 12:00pm each Tuesday)

 This Art of Writing camp for teens (aged 14 and up) accommodated for public health concerns by going virtual.
 Each week, students were introduced to a different author who covered a specific genre of writing through a blend of at-home assignments, pre-recorded videos, and real-time virtual lectures and discussions.
 Student participation in the camp ranged from Antigonish to Nunavut.